-Please further note: All MWBE goals will be negotiated per contract and that OTDA is working with other NYS Agencies that provide capital funding sources to coordinate NYS MWBE goals.
+Please further note: All MWBE goals will be negotiated per contract.
+HHAC is working with other NYS Agencies that provide capital funding sources to coordinate NYS MWBE goals.

 Construction Related Minority and Women-Owned Business Enterprise Participation Goals by County